[Faculty Handbook Category #1]

 V. General Policies and Principles

-All employees or individuals associated with St. Olaf College should report observed, suspected, or apparent misconduct in science to the Responsible Institutional Officer.
-If an individual is unsure whether a suspected incident falls within the definition of research misconduct, he or she may call the Responsible Institutional Officer at 507-646-3004 to discuss the suspected misconduct informally.
-If the circumstances described by the individual do not meet the definition of research misconduct, the Responsible Institutional Officer will refer the individual or allegation to other offices or officials with responsibility for resolving the problem.
+All employees or individuals associated with St. Olaf College should report observed, suspected, or apparent research misconduct in science to the Research Integrity Officer.
+If an individual is unsure whether a suspected incident falls within the definition of research misconduct, he or she may consult with the RIO to discuss the suspected misconduct informally.
+If the circumstances described by the individual do not meet the definition of research misconduct, the RIO will refer the individual or allegation to other offices or officials with responsibility for resolving the problem.

 B. Protection from Retaliation

-Complainant’s witnesses and/or committee members should report any concerns of retaliation to the Responsible Institutional Officer.
-The College will take prompt and appropriate action in response to any complaints of retaliation in violation this policy.
+Complainant’s witnesses and/or committee members should report any concerns of retaliation to the RIO.
+The College will take prompt and appropriate action in response to any complaints of retaliation in violation of this policy.
 If applicable, upon request, the College will take reasonable and practical efforts aimed at protecting or restoring the position and reputation of any complainant, witness or committee member, and counter potential or actual retaliation against them.

-Any employees aware of retaliation against a complainant, witness or hearing committee member should immediately report such concerns to the Responsible Institutional Officer.
+Any employees aware of retaliation against a complainant, witness, or hearing committee member should immediately report such concerns to the RIO.

 C. Due Process